TERA-star/Chat-bot/README.md

-# HippChat - Secure 1:1 Encrypted Chat App
+# Chatbot - Secure 1:1 Encrypted Chat App

 A React Native chat application built with Expo that provides end-to-end encrypted messaging using Hippius S3 as the storage backend.
 Users are identified by Bittensor hotkeys derived from mnemonics, and all messages are encrypted using XChaCha20-Poly1305 sealed boxes.